Best Time to Replace Windows in Your Home

 Likewise, caulk won’t cure properly in very hot weather—temperatures above 80 to 90 degrees Fahrenheit—so don’t plan your replacement for the dog days of summer, either.

-Install Replacement Windows in Fall or Winter
+Replace Windows in the Fall or Winter

 Of course, there are times when you can’t get around a cold-weather installation.
 If your window is broken or cracked, you can’t exactly wait around until spring to put in a new one.
 If that’s the case in your home, all is not lost.
 You just need to take a few precautions to make sure that the window is replaced safely.